EluriSrikanth999/CodSoft/README.md

-# Codesoft
+# CodSoft
-Interned at Codesoft, focusing on developing and maintaining web applications, enhancing user interfaces, and ensuring optimal performance.
+Interned at CodSoft, focusing on developing and maintaining web applications, enhancing user interfaces, ensuring optimal performance. and creating new web pages.